 Home Health Services

-Medicare Part A covers short-term home health services, including:
+Medicare Part A covers short-term health services provided in your home, including:

 - Physical therapy,